Charles Horton Peck: Professional life

 After turning down a job offer at Union for what he called "personal reasons", in 1863 Peck started to work in the classics department of the State Street High School, being known as "Cass's Academy" in Albany, New York.
-Because of this job he moved his family to Albany (Haines 1986; Both and Ortiz-Santana 2010).
+Because of this job he moved his family to Albany.

 While working at Albany, he became interested in moss after noticing it on a stick of wood.
 This interest led him to meet Professor Alphonse Wood in Brooklyn, who directed Peck into Sullivant's work on mosses and this is when Peck started his first collection on moss, spending hours on identifying specimens.
 Afterwards, he presented his collection to the State where it was seen by Judge Geo.
 W. Clinton, a descendant of one of New York's most powerful and leading families.
 Clinton was also a botanist that got very impressed and interested in Peck and his work on mosses.
-Because of his commitment to promote natural history education through the state natural history museum, he was instrumental in securing Peck's appointment in the State Cabinet of Natural History and became Peck's source of encouragement to be a productive public official for science (Burnham 1919).
+Because of his commitment to promote natural history education through the state natural history museum, he was instrumental in securing Peck's appointment in the State Cabinet of Natural History and became Peck's source of encouragement to be a productive public official for science.

 Thanks to Clinton, in 1866 Dr. Peck was a volunteer in the State herbarium.
 The herbarium contained the important collection of New York plants put together by John Torrey during the nineteenth century, which involved only plants until Peck added fungi.
 He got hired part-time at the museum on January 1, 1867, to complement the herbarium with plants of the state and by 1868 Peck was hired full-time for $1,500 a year to build the cryptogrammic collections.
 Dr. Peck began his first mycological collection in the State Herbarium after Rev. Moses A. Curtis, of North Carolina, motivated him.
 This collection and study of it, is what gives Charles Peck a worldwide name for all time.
 In 1913, he presented his resignation letter as State Botanist but it is not until January 26, 1915, that it was accepted by the University of the State of New York.
-Dr. Peck retired from his job after forty-eight years of working at the State herbarium (Burnham 1919; Atkinson 1918).
+Dr. Peck retired from his job after forty-eight years of working at the State herbarium.

 Affiliations

 Dr. Peck contributed to a long series of annual reports of the State Botanist from 1867 to 1912.
 He belonged to part of the American Association for the Advancement of Science; he was a member of the Botanical Society of America; of the Albany Historical and Art Society; National Geographic Society; New England Botanical Club; American Forestry Association; and many mycological and scientific societies.
-Besides he was a loyal and noteworthy member of the Presbyterian Church for over sixty years (Burnham 1919).
+Besides he was a loyal and noteworthy member of the Presbyterian Church for over sixty years.